How to Find Your Router’s IP Address on Windows, Mac, Android, iPhone and Linux?Posted July 1, 2018, 10:35 a.m. by Jack Junior

 For some, it is as easy as pie no matter the device.
 For some users though, it is such a tall order that they sometimes have to part ways with a few bucks to have a ‘professional’ have it fixed for them.
 If you fall among those mentioned above, then worry not.
 You are in the right place.

 I get it, sometimes you may have had help finding your router IP address in the past, but like any other human being, you forgot how it was done.
 This article will show you how to find your router IP on every platform.

 First things first;

 What’s My Router’s IP Address?

-IP address, an abbreviation for Internet Protocol address refers to a unique address for each device which is connected to a network or the internet.
+An IP address, an abbreviation for Internet Protocol address refers to a unique address for each device that is connected to a network or the internet.